 This post is going to reveal my journey towards the point of consistency.
 I won’t be talking about how much I have made on the market, what system I used, my stop losses, balances.
 All these factors are irrelevant to what I am about to reveal to you.

 More importantly, I will reveal everything I used to get to the current position I am as a trader.
 I believe all that I can share maybe will help someone who wants to learn something new and potentially change their lives.
 I’m not saying I can guarantee you success, but what I will say is if you follow the procedure that I did, you will most definitely produce results.
-You have to want it really bad and make the commitment to educating yourself and learning how the market works.
+You have to want it really bad and make a commitment to educating yourself and learning how the market works.

 I will give recommendations, (i only like to give recommendations if I can back up its relevance and purpose.
 I want to make sure that its valuable and credible to whoever is reading the post).